 Nuggets vs. Timberwolves Injury Report Today - April 23

-Check out the injury report for the Denver Nuggets (53-29), which currently includes just one player listed, as the Nuggets prepare for their NBA playoffs first round game 4 with the Minnesota Timberwolves (42-40) at Target Center on Sunday, April 23 at 9:30 PM ET.
+The Denver Nuggets (53-29) have one player on the injury report for their NBA playoffs opening round game 4 against the Minnesota Timberwolves (42-40) at Target Center on Sunday, April 23 at 9:30 PM ET.

 Watch Nuggets vs. Timberwolves with Fubo!

-The teams square off once again after the Nuggets beat the Timberwolves 120-111 Friday.
-In the Nuggets' victory, Michael Porter Jr. scored 25 points (and added nine rebounds and two assists), while Anthony Edwards scored 36 in the losing effort for the Timberwolves.
+Last time out, the Nuggets bested the Timberwolves 120-111 on Friday.
+Michael Porter Jr. led the Nuggets in the win with 25 points, while Anthony Edwards scored 36 in the losing effort for the Timberwolves.

 Rep your team with officially licensed Nuggets gear!
 Head to Fanatics to find jerseys, shirts, and much more.